Takakiriy/typrm/README.md

-To allow you to choose commands other than `0.Folder`, such as` 1.View` and `7.Echo` commands, set the` TYPRM_VERB` environment variable in YAML format as follows:
+To allow you to choose commands other than `0.Folder`, such as` 1.View` and `7.Echo` commands, set the` TYPRM_VERB` environment variable in YAML format as follows, for options when starting node, see [Node.js options](#nodejs-options):

 Case of Windows PowerShell: